NeedFulCabin3/ISHAAN-HUMANEY-PORTFOLIO---Royal-Edition/README.md

 ## ── Repository Manifesto & Legal Status

 ### Ownership & Intellectual Property
 The unique layout grids, specific combination of print-style typography, structural layout patterns, custom CSS animation parameters, and branding assets are the **exclusive property of Ishaan Humaney**.

+### Embedded Rights Statement
 A formal copyright notice is embedded inside the live architectural layout:
 > **© 2026 by ISHAAN HUMANEY.
 POWERED AND SECURED BY ISHAAN HUMANEY.**